AycMouna/scholara/DEPLOYMENT.md

 **Note:** The code supports both `microsoft-translator-text.p.rapidapi.com` and `microsoft-translator-text-api3.p.rapidapi.com`.
 Use the one that matches your RapidAPI subscription.

+**⚠️ Important:** If RapidAPI returns 502 errors (service unavailable), the API provider is down.
+Consider using Azure Translator API as a more reliable alternative.

 **For Azure Translator (Alternative):**
 ```
 AZURE_TRANSLATOR_KEY = your-azure-key